 \subsection{Twisted Chern characters and the twisted N\'{e}ron-Severi group}

-Let $X$ be a K3 surface over an algebraically closed field $k$.
-Let $N(X)$ be the N\'{e}ron-Severi group of $X$ (of course, $N(X)=\Pic(X)$ for a K3 surface). \begin{Definition} We define the \textit{extended N\'{e}ron-Severi lattice} of $X$ by
+Let $X$ be a K3 surface over an algebraically closed field $k$ of arbitrary characteristic.
+Let $N(X)$ be the N\'{e}ron-Severi group of $X$ (recall that if $X$ is a K3 surface then $N(X)=\Pic(X)$). \begin{Definition} We define the \textit{extended N\'{e}ron-Severi lattice} of $X$ by

 which we equip with the Mukai pairing

 given by the formula $\langle (a,b,c),(a',b',c')\rangle=-a.c'+b.b'-a'.c$. \end{Definition} We define the \textit{Mukai vector} of a coherent sheaf $\sE$ on $X$ by

 Recall that we have $\sqrt{\Td(X)}=(1,0,1)$, and that the Chern characters of a coherent sheaf on a K3 surface are integral.
 The Mukai vector thus gives rise to a map